 Food Insecurity, SNAP, & WIC

-Obesity is an interconnected issue with food insecurity, poverty, unemployment, and inconsistent access to healthful food, which makes both community involvement and assistance programs necessary tools for your practice’s efforts in both reducing and eliminating hunger as well as childhood obesity.
+Food insecurity, obesity, poverty, unemployment, and inconsistent access to healthful food are interrelated factors in nutritional needs, which makes both community involvement and assistance programs necessary tools for your practice’s efforts in both reducing and eliminating hunger as well as childhood obesity.

-How Your Practice Can Help End Childhood Obesity
+How Your Practice Can Help End Childhood Food Insecurity

 Regular well visits are the backbone of making sure a child’s growth is on track and that they’re receiving the nutrition and getting the exercise they need to grow up healthy.
 Well visits can help you not only pinpoint risks for obesity in individual patients, but help you understand how to best help your patient population as a whole.

-Addressing obesity in children is a nuanced problem, tied to many other factors in a child’s life, such as environment and socioeconomic status.
+Addressing food insecurity for children and families is a nuanced problem, tied to many other factors in a child’s life, such as environment and socioeconomic status.
 There are many clinical ways to help a child achieve a healthy weight and lifestyle, but in some ways, this is the simplest of a pediatrician’s tasks.
 More complex is a practice’s response to their communities’ contextual needs -- the social determinants of a healthy weight and lifestyle for kids.

 Luckily, from connecting families to available resources to advocating for policies that will help every child get the access they need, there are plenty of ways your practice can help.
 While your practice is considering ways to address childhood obesity in your community, don’t forget that food insecurity as well as dealing with obesity can be hard on kids’ mental health.
 To integrate behavioral health at your practice and get kids access to the services they need, check out our ebook on the topic to decide which path forward is the best for your patients and your practice.